Why visiting the project site before submitting your construction Price (estimate/tender) is important

 The project site conditions often dictate the construction methods and the types of equipment that can be used and it will determine the construction schedule.

 Of course visiting the project site often also provides an opportunity to meet the client or their team.
-Meeting those involved with the project enables relationships to form and provides a sense of who they are and what’s important to them.
+Meeting those involved with the construction project enables relationships to form and provides a sense of who they are and what’s important to them.
+In construction it’s important to know your clients.
+It could save you.

-We once sent a young engineer to attend a site inspection.
-When we came to review our price we called the engineer in to explain to us what the site looked like.
+We once sent a young engineer to attend a site inspection for a project we were pricing.
+When we came to review our price we called the engineer in to explain to us what the project site looked like.
 It was frustrating as they couldn’t provide any useful information about the site.
 I was quite annoyed, but in hindsight, we should have given them a better briefing and explained what to look for and note during the site visit.

 When someone, other than the estimator, attends a site inspection, it’s important that they remember that they are acting as the eyes and ears of the person formulating the price and they need to note as much useful information about the project site and its immediate area as possible.
 The quality of the information provided could substantially influence the way the RFP is completed and may end up helping to win the project, or contribute to losing it.
 Potential problems which are missed during the site inspection could later be costly to the company because they weren’t taken into account when formulating the price or in preparing the construction schedule.